bitcoinfo/bitcoin-history/2019-12-13-cyberpunk.md

 ---
 layout: page-fullwidth
-subheadline: "Bitcoin History"
+subheadline: "Information was meant to be free"
-title: Cyberpunks
+title: Cyberpunk History
 teaser: Phone Phreaks, BBS, Warez, and Cult of the Dead Cow
 header: no
 categories: ["History"]